skeeto/hastyhex/README.md

 # HastyHex : a faster hex dumper

 HastyHex is a ***blazing fast*** hex dump utility with optional ANSI color output.
-It performs about *two orders of magnitude* faster than your typical implementation of `hexdump` or `od`.
+It performs about *one to two orders of magnitude* faster than your typical implementation of `hexdump` or `od`.
 It's is written in plain old ANSI C, so you can run it literally anywhere.

 ![](https://i.imgur.com/xbr4aMj.png)